-Using lean manufacturing principles and one-day-to-start testing timelines, our ISO 17025-accredited package testing lab delivers trusted, accurate sterile packaging test results for regulatory approval.
+Using lean manufacturing principles and one-day-to-start testing timelines, our ISO 17025-accredited medical package testing laboratory delivers trusted, accurate sterile packaging test results for regulatory approval.

 Medical device packaging transit testing is a critical part of packaging validation testing.
 It is also required by ISO 11607-1, the recognized guidelines for terminally sterilized medical devices.
 This conditioning cycle proves that your product will arrive at the hospital or medical facility, sterile and ready to go.
 Our process tackles these schedules fast, with your samples on the test floor within one day.
-From environmental preconditioning to final drop testing, our test procedures deliver precise, reliable results, now.
+From environmental preconditioning to final drop testing, our medical device transit testing procedures deliver precise, reliable results, now.

 Aging and Shelf Life Testing Studies

 Shelf life testing is a requirement of your packaging performance testing.
 The ability of a package to withstand the test of time must be proven.
 Your goal is to speed up the process of aging outcomes.
 Accelerated aging is an industry-recognized method to achieve a desired performance benchmark, as long as real-time aging is also conducted.
 With over 3,000 cubic feet of accelerated aging capacity, we offer a wide range of conditioning temperatures to meet the timelines of your aging and shelf life studies.

 Sterile Barrier Packaging Integrity